originphp/website/source/docs/view/form-helper.md

 ## Creating a Form

 To create a form you use the create method and once you have finished adding the elements you call the end method which simply closes the form the tag.
-You should the pass an entity (it can be blank) for the model that you are working with, if you don't the form helper will work with the data from the request.
+You should the pass an entity for the model that you are working with, if you don't the form helper will work with the data from the request.

 ```php
     echo $this->Form->create($article);